kalekundert/bind_dna/notebook/validate_exonuclease_assay/attach_dna_to_dcas9_via_huh_tag/notes.rst

 .. update:: 2020/10/15

-  I analyzed this data thinking that the bright protein band was dCas9, when it is realy BSA.
+  I analyzed this data thinking that the bright protein band was dCas9, when it is really BSA.
 The fainter band on top is dCas9.

 .. protocol:: 20201013_make_custom.txt 20201013_attach_huh.txt